Carolina Maria de Jesus: Children

-Vera made it clear that there was constantly a man in her mother's life.
-In her words, de Jesus loved being infatuated and was very sexually oriented.
-She stressed how her mother did not fancy the Black men of the favela and how they did not favour her too much either.
-While she had been called a witch in her hometown, in Canindé she was regarded merely as an eccentric.
-People there were less in awe of her writing than intimidated by it: "In the favela, they thought that she was crazy, walking with her notebook under her arm.
+Vera recalls that she and her brother spent most of their time at home as De Jesus rarely let her children leave their shack due to violence in the favela.
+Leaving her children alone at night was too dangerous.
+Vera also remembers that de Jesus had many romantic relationships, and that others in Canindé were sometumes hostile toward her writing: "In the favela, they thought that she was crazy, walking with her notebook under her arm.
 There were people who laughed.
 The worst ones laughed at her piles of paper, but they stopped when they realized that it was neither a joke nor craziness".
 When someone upset her, she threatened to write about them in her book.
-Jealousy of her writing, men, and lifestyle resulted in other faveladas (the female inhabitants of favelas) antagonizing her.
-However, that did not stop de Jesus from continuing to write about what was going on in the favela.